h-unterp/flutter_font_chooser/README.md

 # Flutter Font Finder
 A tool to help you find the font you want to use in your Flutter app.

 <img src="img/readme.gif" width="30%" height="30%"/>

+## Features
+1. Enables iterative process to continually refine your list of favorite fonts until you find the right one.
+2. Like or unlike fonts.
+3. Save likes as a list and then refine that list and save it again...and repeat.
+4. Export a font-list as JSON so that your developer/teammates can import the list (import not yet implemented).

 ## Getting started
 See example for a working app.